Installations & Experimental Works

 Perpetuum Mobile is a composition for a 12 channel sound installation.

 12 loudspeakers stand in a circle.
 One note moves from one speaker to the next, every second, clockwise.
-This seemingly organized sonic unfolding, gradually or abruptly, turns chaotic as the composition falls into rhythmic disorder and disorientation, before returning to the one note order.
+This seemingly organized sonic unfolding, gradually turns chaotic as the composition falls into rhythmic disorder and disorientation, before returning to the one note order.

 Perpetuum Mobile recreates the impression of a realtime echo within a controlled environment; a travelling sound that loses the consistency of its original source, and transforms over space and time.
 By focusing on this phenomenon, the installation examines endeavors of measuring time and contrasts the rigid order in such systems by counterpointing them with the disorder and unpredictability of experience.
 The apparent structure represented by time measuring devices is falsified and challenged by introducing the affects of the very chaos they attempt to organize and codify.